Inner Mongolian Army: Early actions

 The invasion of Suiyuan finally began in October 1936 with Inner Mongolian units, a group of Han Chinese collaborators under Wang Ying called the Grand Han Righteous Army, and a number of Japanese "advisers" embedded among them.
 The whole operation was overseen by Japanese staff officers.
 First contact between Inner Mongolian and National Revolutionary Army troops occurred on 14 November in the town of Hongor.
 They launched several attacks against the Nationalist defenders over the course of the next couple of days but were repulsed each time with considerable casualties.
 The Mongols were not lacking in courage but were untrained for this sort of fighting.
 A final assault launched during a snowstorm on 16 November was likewise beaten back by Chinese machine guns.
 A surprise counterattack by the Nationalists on 17 November resulted in the Inner Mongolian Army and its allies being forced to retreat and regroup at their headquarters in Bailingmiao, where they received some training from the Japanese.
 The Nationalist General Fu Zuoyi then led an assault on the city, using three trucks to break through the city gates.
 The defending force reportedly consisted of the 7th Division of the Inner Mongolian Army and lost 300 killed, 600 wounded, and 300 captured.
 They also left behind a significant amount of equipment which was taken by the Nationalists.

 Although the operation was a failure, skirmishes continued over the next eight months between Japanese and Inner Mongolian troops on one side and the Nationalists on the other.
 When the Second Sino-Japanese War began in 1937 after the Marco Polo Bridge Incident, they tried to invade again.
 In August 1937 six or seven divisions (some sources say nine) repulsed an assault by three Chinese divisions in heavy fighting.
 They were assisted by Japanese aircraft and gave the Nationalists some 2,000 casualties.
 An attack on Bailingmiao resulted in its recapture, led by cadets from the Military Training School that had been established in 1936.
 Over 20,000 Mongols advanced into the remaining provinces with Japanese support, later being involved in the Battle of Taiyuan.

+The Inner Mongolian army and Japanese were defeated by technologically inferior Chinese warlord forces at the Battle of West Suiyuan in 1939-1940, and suffered heavy casualties, ending all Japanese attempts to invade Ningxia, Gansu and Qinghai.
+The Japanese had tanks, armoured cars, tear gas and air supremacy with fighter bombers while since the Chinese warlord armies involved had no airforce or equivalent armour.
+The Chinese warlord armies were both Han and Muslim Hui.